YerevaNN/yerevann.github.io/_drafts/2017-08-23-reproducing-r-net-in-keras.md

 ## Problem statement

 Given a passage and a question, the task is to predict an answer to the question based on the information found in the passage.
 The SQuAD dataset further constrains the answer to be a continuous sub-span of the provided passage.
 Answers usually include non-entities and can be long phrases.
 The neural network needs to "understand" both the passage and the question in order to be able to give a valid answer.

-#### Example from the dataset:
+Here is an example from the dataset.

 **Passage:** Tesla later approached Morgan to ask for more funds to build a more powerful transmitter.
 When asked where all the money had gone, Tesla responded by saying that he was affected by the Panic of 1901, which he (Morgan) had caused.
 Morgan was shocked by the reminder of his part in the stock market crash and by Tesla’s breach of contract by asking for more funds.
 Tesla wrote another plea to Morgan, but it was also fruitless.
 Morgan still owed Tesla money on the original agreement, and Tesla had been facing foreclosure even before construction of the tower began.